We continually invest in building and development programmes at Kingston University.

 - Also at Kingston Hill, a new multi-purpose sports hall is planned for 2017.

-- Knights Park has a brand-new learning resources centre, a new reception gallery with art shop and social space, new interdisciplinary learning zone and refurbished studio space – part of an £11million improvement programme.
+- Kingston School of Art at Knights Park has a brand-new learning resources centre, a new reception gallery with art shop and social space, new interdisciplinary learning zone and refurbished studio space – part of an £11million improvement programme.

 - The facilities at Roehampton Vale were improved in 2010, with the installation of a 190-person lecture theatre; a 60-person computer room; and shower facilities for cyclists.